yoonsio/govideo/README.md

 ### Security: User Session Expiry based on activity
 User session in redis can be expired based on activity.
 Set redis expiry to low value and update it whenever a request is made by the same user.

+### Security: Media should not return real path

+New struct that wraps around Media struct should be returned instead.
+Sensitive fields such as access and real path should not be visible.

 ## Resources